• Skip to primary navigation

 The noodles are blanched in boiling water before stir-frying.

-Japanese Udon noodles can be a good substitute for these noodles if you are unable to make the noodles out from scratch.
+Japanese Udon noodles can be a good substitute for these noodles if you are unable to make the noodles out from scratch - or try sesame noodles side ideas that pair well with saucy noodles.

 Chinese Yellow Chives are another important ingredient in Shanghai noodles, along with red onions.

-Give Shanghai noodles a fair chance at treating your taste buds with the classic Kung pao.
+Give Shanghai noodles a fair chance at treating your palate with the classic Kung pao.

 2 - Garlic Stir-Fried Broccoli